zowe/docs-site/docs/getting-started/zowe-certificates-overview.md

 ## Digital certificates usage

-Digital certificates according to x.509 standard specification are the cornerstone for securing communication channels between clients and servers. x.509 certificates can also be used to provide identification of clients and service users.
+Digital certificates according to x.509 standard specification are the cornerstone for securing communication channels between clients and servers.

-Digital certificates perform two primary functions:
+X.509 Digital certificates are primarly used to implement the following functions:
-- Verification of the identity of a sender/receiver of an electronic message
+- Verification of the identity of a sender/receiver of an electronic message during TLS handshake.
 - Encryption/Decryption of the messages between the sender and the receiver.
+- Identification of client-service users.

 Zowe uses digital certificates as a foundational element of both, communication and identity security.
 Additionally, Zowe provides client identity validation functionality based on the ownership of the provided x.509 client certificate and the mainframe security authentication mechanism.